 Recommended battery chargers

 It is always important to match your charger to deliver the correct current and voltage for the battery you are charging.
 For example, you wouldn’t use a 24V charger to charge a 12V battery.
 It is also recommended that you use a charger matched to your battery chemistry, barring the notes from above on how to use an SLA charger with a lithium battery.
+Additionally, when charging a lithium battery with a normal SLA charger, you would want to ensure that the charger does not have a desulfation mode or a dead battery mode.

 If you have any questions about an existing charger’s capability with one of our products, please give us a call or send us an email.
 We would be happy to assist you with your charging needs.